mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 `helm install jenkins jenkins/jenkins -n jenkins --version 3.3.21 -f values.yaml`{{execute}}

-Take a look at the information provided after running this command (in this case it contains the password for the UI).
+Take a look at the information provided after running this command (in this case it contains the command to get the password for the UI).
 This information is also available running:

 `helm status jenkins -n jenkins`{{execute}}